In essence, Gatlinburg’s economy is built upon a three-legged stool of tourism commerce.

 And the battered mushroom caps stuffed with green goddess dip and deep-fried are freaking delicious.

-But it’s also easier to screw up your expensive meat options in the oil, which means you have to stay alert at all times.
+But it’s also easier to mess up your expensive meat options in the oil, which means you have to stay alert at all times.

 Later, for dessert, choose from a variety of chocolate fondues – I’m big on the Yin & Yang.